 'State'.

-"State" includes commonwealth, territory, or possession of the United States and the District of Columbia.
+The Act defines "state" as a commonwealth, territory, or possession of the United States and the District of Columbia.

 'Secretary Concerned'.

-With respect to a member of the armed forces, "secretary concerned" refers to the meaning in 10 U.S.C. § 101(a)(9)17; with respect to commissioned officers of the Public Health Service, the Secretary of Health and Human Services; and with respect to commissioned officers of the National Oceanic and Atmospheric Administration, the Secretary of Commerce.
+The Act defines "Secretary concerned" with respect to a member of the armed forces as having the meaning in 10 U.S.C. § $101(a)(9)^{13}$ ; with respect to commissioned officers of the Public Health Service, the Secretary of Health and Human Services; and with respect to commissioned officers of the National Oceanic and Atmospheric Administration, the Secretary of Commerce.

 'Motor Vehicle'.

-"Motor vehicle" is a vehicle driven or drawn by mechanical power and manufactured primarily for use on public streets, roads and highways, but does not include a vehicle operated only on a rail line (as defined in 49 U.S.C. § 30102(a)(6)).
+The Act defines "motor vehicle" as a vehicle driven or drawn by mechanical power and manufactured primarily for use on public streets, roads and highways, but does not include a vehicle operated only on a rail line (as defined in 49 U.S.C. § 30102(a)(6)).